TIBHannover/oersi-frontend/README.md

 The configuration can be specified in the file [public/config/config.js](public/config/config.js)

-If you install/update the frontend through the [OER Search Index Setup](https://gitlab.com/oersi/oersi-setup), you will find the file __config.js__ in the module [ frontend/](https://gitlab.com/oersi/oersi-setup/-/blob/master/ansible/roles).
+If you install/update the frontend through the [SIDRE Setup](https://gitlab.com/oersi/sidre/sidre-setup), you will find the file __config.js__ in the module [ frontend/](https://gitlab.com/oersi/sidre/sidre-setup/-/blob/master/ansible/roles).
 The template will be modified via Ansible-Variables.

 ## Field Configuration